ActualSailorCat/Valkrana-NPC-BG2/README.md

 * Gender: Female
 * Class: Necromancer
 * Racial Features: As a skeleton, Valkrana has several undead traits: Cold resistance 25, poison immunity, immunity to level drain, and immunity to the Nature's Beauty spell.
+* 100+ Voice Lines: Interaction, interjection, and quest dialogue are all fully voiced.
 * Stats: STR 8, DEX 10, CON 14, INT 21, WIS 16, CHA 7
 * Alignment: Neutral
 * Bonuses: Valkrana's fascination with the arcane provides a boost to Lore.
 She also knows the Simulacrum spell despite her specialist limitation.